mariobox/Hugo-Source/content/book/ikigai.md

 You've just got to become comfortable with failing more often.

-Start the day with 20 minutes planning the day and working for an hour on his most important thing
+Start the day with 20 minutes planning the day and working for an hour on his most important thing.

 To take better actions, you need to gradually establish better habits.